nengoxx/PoEAutoFlask/README.md

 - Key 0: Hold left click for 2 seconds to spam button 1 and keep your minions with you as you pass thru enemies.
 - Key 9: Auto spacebar(bound to roll) after right click.
 TODO: better timing.
 - Key 8: Auto mana flask at around 30% (approx, still testing).
+- Hideout shortcut on F5.
+- Auto stop when clicking enter to type.

 Next steps: